Pralexio/PerplexityIntegration/README.md

 ## 📝 Changelog

-See [CHANGELOG.md](CHANGELOG.md) for version history and updates.

 ### Latest Release (v1.5)
 - ✨ Token-based authentication system
 - 📊 Token expiration tracking
 - 📖 Enhanced help with Chrome/Firefox guides
 - 🎨 Improved UI with toolbar
 - 🔄 Better page reload mechanism

-## 📄 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments